New York, Connecticut, Maine & New Hampshire Fertility Law Firm

 Dedicated to Making a Difference

-Making family formation and reproductive services more accessible and equitable is a core part of our mission.
-Our attorney serves on the boards of AllPaths Family Building and the BIVF Foundation, helping expand access to fertility care and family-building resources for individuals and couples who might otherwise face barriers.
-I also work with organizations that advocate for pro-family legislation and support education, outreach, and resources for LGBTQ+ and other underrepresented families.
+Increasing access to reproductive care and pushing for inclusive family formation laws is at the core of our mission at Oleaga Law LLC.
+Janene Oleaga, Esq. serves on the boards of AllPaths Family Building, New England Fertility Society, BIVF Foundation, and NYAAFF, working on legislation, funding grants, and advocating for equity and increased access to fertility care and family-building resources for individuals and couples regardless of gender identity, sexual orientation, relationship status, genetic connection, or citizenship.
+Janene also works alongside organizations that advocate for pro-family legislation and support education, outreach, and resources for LGBTQ+ parents and other underrepresented families.

 Eager To Learn?